whitevanillaskies/whitebloom/docs/deferred_work.md

 Work that's not yet needed but it's worth keeping in mind.

+## Workspace crates (`.wbcrate`)

+A portable, single-file format for sharing a complete workspace without requiring git or a hosting service.
+A `.wbcrate` is a zip archive of the workspace root, renamed.

+**Export.** Zip the workspace directory — `.wbconfig`, all `*.wb.json` boards, `blossoms/`, `res/` — into a single `.wbcrate` file.
+Exclude generated content that can be reconstructed: `res/.thumbs/` and `res/.inbox-snapshots/`.
+Pending inbox files (`*.inbox.json`) should be included by default so the recipient sees any unreviewed agent proposals.

+**Import.** Unzip into a user-selected target directory.
+The result is a normal workspace, openable via `.wbconfig`.
+No special runtime handling — just files on disk.

+**"Use without unpacking" is a non-starter for Whitebloom.** File watchers, native app opens (`shell.openPath`), and agent filesystem access all require real files at real paths.
+A virtual filesystem layer would buy nothing except complexity.
+Always unpack on import.

+**Implementation notes.** Node's built-in `zlib` handles zip at the stream level; for a friendlier API, `archiver` (write) and `unzipper` or `adm-zip` (read) are the standard Electron-compatible choices.
+The export dialog should let the user pick destination and filename.
+Import should warn if the target directory is non-empty.

 ## File handling: import vs link, handler resolution, unknown type dialog

 A unified system for how any file enters the board — whether dropped from the OS, referenced by a module, or of an unknown type.